 Artistic License - Cars: The motorcycle Hilts rides is a Triumph T6.
 The Germans BMWs and Zundapps, never used Triumphs.

 Artistic License - History: Several of the characters assault German guards, a thing which real-life prisoners and escapers avoided at all costs as being tantamount to inviting execution, or at least a spell in a highly unpleasant German military prison

 As Long as It Sounds Foreign: Averted.
-The Germans are played by German actors (although they inexplicably switch to English in several scenes) and Richard Attenborough amazes everyone by speaking perfect, almost accent-free German in a scene towards the end.
-It didn't help his character, though.
+The Germans are played by German actors (although they inexplicably switch to English in several scenes) and Richard Attenborough amazes everyone by speaking perfect, almost accent-free German in a scene towards the end (his character is based on Roger Bushell, who really could speak fluent German and Afrikaans.. so this is Truth in Television).
+It didn't help him, though.
 When a character doesn't speak German, or has a terrible accent, their character just isn't meant to speak German.
 (They even make it a plot point to let the persons with the best German skills escape first.)

 As You Know: Ives reminds Hilts that in the art of tunnel-making, the digging is not the main problem.
 It's the shoring up with wood and getting the dirt out.

 Only Sedgwick, Danny, and Willie manage to escape Nazi Germany entirely (this is another major departure from the book, because the three who got to England were Dutch and Norwegian).
 Most of the others are either killed during the escape, or executed afterward.
 A small number (including Hilts) are recaptured and simply put back in the camp.
 Also, the Luftwaffe Commandant is being replaced by the Gestapo, who will probably make life more difficult for the remaining POWs.
 The POWs succeeded in causing the Germans to expend resources capturing them again, but fifty were murdered.
 It's openly asked: "Was it worth it?" and answered with: "That depends on your point of view."